Knattekalle/Hypixel---Data/README.md

 # Hypixel---Data
-This project will track some personal data from the Hypixel network , examples being my Hypixel level, my skyblock stats etc..
+This project will track some global hypixel data such as playercounts and punishments, as well as personal data from the Hypixel network; examples being my Hypixel level, my skyblock stats etc..